semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### Specific Vocabulary

-In order for you to understand the rest of these articles, we'll need to speak the same language.
+In order for you to understand the rest of these articles, we will need to speak the same language.
 That's why I give you here the basic vocabulary used when talking about Elasticsearch :

 #### Document
 The **Document** is the main data carrier of Elasticsearch, used for indexing and searching.
 It is composed of **fields, containing data**, retrieved by Apache Lucene.